oDNA/knn-java-model/README.md

 ### 3. Testing and Debugging

 #### **Sample Dataset**
-A sample dataset `fruits_data.csv` was created, containing features like size, weight, and color index for different fruits (e.g., Apple, Banana, Cherry).
+A sample dataset `fruits_data.csv` was created, containing unnamed features for fruits.
+They are used as placeholders for actual attributes such as size, sweetness, etc.

 #### **Test Cases**
 Various test points were run through the model to verify: